-A 47-year-old member asked:
+A 40-year-old member asked:

-can brain aneurysm be genetic?
+Can brain aneurysm be genetic?

 1 doctor answer • 6 doctors weighed in

-28 years experience Neurosurgery
+Neurosurgery 30 years experience

 Occasionally: Most aneurysms are sporadic and not familial.
 If two or more first degree relatives in a family carry aneurysms, it is considered genetic and aneurysms are present approximately 10% of the time in those families.